You can teach your child to read at home.

 Plus he has a GREAT booklist in there with books you won’t get tired of reading “again, again, again.”

-3 Literacy Keys That Show Your Child is Ready to Learn to Read
+3 Literacy Keys for the Early Child Learning to Read

-So, what are the 3 most important things that demonstrate reading readiness?
+So, what are the 3 most important things for reading readiness?

 #1 – General Print Awareness